Hurricane Michael, An 'Extremely Dangerous' Category 4 Storm, Heads Toward Florida

 Families under mandatory evacuation in the Panhandle and Big Bend need to move inland RIGHT NOW.
 The decisions you & your family make over the coming hours could be the difference between life & death.— Rick Scott (@FLGovScott) October 10, 2018

+Florida Gov. Rick Scott said on Tuesday the storm could bring "total devastation to parts of our state."
+At a press conference, he urged families to evacuate, reminding them of Hurricane Irma — last year's storm that is linked to 80 deaths in Florida.

-On Tuesday evening, Scott took to Twitter to encourage residents to move inland.
+Tuesday evening, Scott took to Twitter to encourage residents to move inland.
 "THIS IS YOUR LAST CHANCE to evacuate before conditions start deteriorating within the next few hours," he wrote.

-Residents of the Panhandle and Big Bend face enormous predicted storm surges, the likes of which could destroy homes, according to the National Weather Channel.
+Residents of the Panhandle and Big Bend face enormous predicted storm surges, the likes of which could destroy homes, according to the National Weather Service.
 The NHC predicts these coastal regions can expect 9 to 13 feet of storm surge, as the Michael's winds force a wall of water onto the low-lying shore.

+After landfall, Michael should weaken as it crosses the southeastern United States, according to the NHC.